aztek/scala-workflow/Readme.md

 ```

 ### Functional reactive programming
-`scala-idioms` can be used as syntactic sugar for external libraries and
+`scala-workflow` can be used as syntactic sugar for external libraries and
 programming paradigms.
 In this example, a very simple version of [Functional
 reactive programming](http://en.wikipedia.org/wiki/Functional_reactive_programming)
 framework is implemented as `Idiom` instance.